NCAA men's ice hockey championship

-Starting in 1999, the semifinals and finals for the Division I championship are branded as the "Frozen Four", echoing the NCAA Division I men's basketball tournament's "Final Four".
+Since 1999, the semifinals and finals for the Division I championship have been branded as the "Frozen Four", echoing the NCAA Division I men's basketball tournament's "Final Four".

 The NCAA started a Women's Frozen Four beginning with the 2000–01 season.

 The Hobey Baker Award ceremony, Hockey Humanitarian Award ceremony, and USCHO.com Town Hall Meeting take place annually during Frozen Four weekend.

 The 2020 Championships were cancelled due to ongoing concerns over the coronavirus.